koukuntla-pranav/Money-Tracker/README.md

+## Money Tracker
-Money Tracker app to track your money anywhere
+App to track your money anywhere

-# Created using MERN stack
+Created using MERN stack